-Start and apps (including older programs) open full screen, giving you more space to work in.
-To use two apps side by side, drag an app to one side.
-You'll see where it'll snap, along with any open apps that can snap right next to it.
+To use two apps side by side in tablet mode, drag an open app down and to the side.
+You'll see where it'll snap, and you'll see any open apps next to it.

-Use the shared edge between two snapped apps to resize both at the same time.
+Use the shared edge between two snapped apps to resize both apps at the same time.

-Use the back button on the taskbar to go back in an app or to the previous app you were using.
+Use the back button on the taskbar to go back in an app, or to open an app that you were using before.